Loading...

 tail -f /var/log/syslog

-Live monitoring is useful when you are reproducing a login attempt, restarting a service, or validating that an event is being written as expected.
-It gives you immediate feedback without repeatedly re-opening files.
+Live monitoring is useful when you are reproducing a login failure, validating that sshd is writing events, or proving that log updates are flowing.
+It gives immediate feedback without repeatedly reopening files.

 Command